TianYutong036/gp64/README.md

 add_record
 ```
 Add one record of income / expense to the system.
-(Notice: the format of date should be like: 5/4/2019)
+(Notice: the format of date input should be like: 5/4/2019)
 (Notice: the input date should be in order as assumption.)

 ```
 edit_record
 ```
 Allow users to edit one record in the system.
+The date, type, account, amount and notes all are able to be edited.

 ```
 delete_record